linc/nitro-porter/README.md

 ### Roll your own!

-To support a new forum source, copy "class.skeleton.php", rename it to your platform, put it in the `packages` folder, and follow its inline documentation.
+To support a new forum source, copy "sample_package.php", rename it to your platform, put it in the `packages` folder, and follow its inline documentation.

 You can run Vanilla Porter via `index.php` which will use the source files rather than the single-file official release.
 This makes it easier to keep it up-to-date and debug problems.